arXiv/arxiv-docs/source/about/accessibile_html_error_messages.md

 ## Frequently Asked Questions

 ### What is TeX?
 TeX is a text formatting and markup language first released in late 1970s by [D. Knuth](https://en.wikipedia.org/wiki/TeX#Hyphenation_and_justification).
-It was created to properly configure and visualize mathematical formulae, tables and symbols in printed documents such as journals and books.
+It was originally created for [typesetting](https://en.wikipedia.org/wiki/Typesetting) complex mathematical formulae for print production in books and journals.
+In later versions of TeX, Knuth developed a system of literate programming, where a computer program written in natural language is embedded within the TeX typeset documentation allowing for the source code to be compiled and document to be printed from one file.
+TeX was designed for two primary purposes: to enable anybody to print high-quality books with minimal effort and to provide a system that delivers precisely the same results on all computers.

 ### What is LaTeX?
-LaTeX is a TeX macro package developed in the early 1980s by [Leslie Lamport](https://en.wikipedia.org/wiki/LaTeX#cite_note-Lamport1986-4).
-It provides the ability to structure a document to meet different layout requirements such as section headers, footnotes, graphics and bibliographies.
+LaTeX is a software system for document layout and preparation developed in the early 1980s by [Leslie Lamport](https://en.wikipedia.org/wiki/LaTeX#cite_note-Lamport1986-4).
+LaTeX is designed to provide a descriptive markup language that harnesses the power of TeX in a more user-friendly way.
+It consists of a collection of TeX macros and a program to process LaTeX documents providing authors with convenient commands to format different layout requirements such as section headers, footnotes, graphics and bibliographies.

 ### What is TeXML?
-TeXML is an open source process that describes the markup elements of TeX using XML syntax.
-This allows XML data to be presented in PDF.
+TeXML is an open source XML vocabulary for TeX.
+Since TeX was designed for typesetting tangible books and journals, it was necessary to create a processor to transfrom TeXML markup into TeX markup in order to utilize LaTeX defined macros to publish XML data having customizable layout options as digital portable document formats aka PDFs.

 ### What is LaTeXML?

-LaTeXML is an open source software package that converts LaTeX documents to XML, HTML, EPUB, JATS and TEI.
+LaTeXML was developed for the [Digital Library of Mathematical Functions at NIST](https://math.nist.gov/) (National Institute of Standards and Technology).
+It's primary output is XML and a postprocessor can convert these XML documents into HTML with mathematical forumulas as images or XHTML, HTML5, EPUB with formulas as MathML.

+### What is MathML?

 ### Why are TeX and LaTeX so popular?
 They are beloved by academic communities for their ability to easily display complex mathematical formulae, symbols, charts and graphs that common word processing programs have difficulty with.